Form an LLC in Texas 2026 | $549 Total | USLLCGlobal

-Texas is the second largest economy in the United States and would be the eighth largest economy in the world if it were an independent country.
+Texas is the second-largest economy in the United States and would be the eighth-largest economy in the world if it were an independent country.
 With no personal or corporate income tax, a business-friendly regulatory environment, and a workforce of over 14 million, Texas attracts more business relocations than any other state.

 The Lone Star State is particularly strong for energy, technology, healthcare, construction, and professional services.
 Major companies including Tesla, Oracle, HP Enterprise, and Charles Schwab have relocated their headquarters to Texas in recent years, drawn by the combination of no income tax and lower operating costs.

 Texas makes the most sense if you operate within the state, serve Texas customers, or want the credibility that comes with one of America's largest business markets.
+If you simply need a clean, private US company you can bank and trade with this week, read on — a ready-made Wyoming LLC is usually the better fit.

-Texas LLC Costs and Fees
+Texas LLC costs and fees

 All fees below are sourced from the Texas Secretary of State fee schedule.

-FeeAmountWhen Due
+FeeAmountWhen due

 Certificate of Formation$300One-time (at formation)